Miranda Maverick doesn’t pay much attention to the analysts. Unless, of course, the UFC fighter is looking for a little motivation.

-Plenty of fight fans will be watching, but do they really know what to expect from her?
+Plenty of Virginia sports betting enthusiasts will be watching, but do they really know what to expect from her?

 Bettors unsure with Miranda Maverick

-Maverick is approximately a -175 favorite at Virginia sports betting apps heading into UFC 260.
+Maverick is approximately a -175 favorite at Virginia online sportsbooks heading into UFC 260.
 At those odds, you’d need to bet $175 to win $100 in profit if she’s victorious.

 The odds have remained relatively steady for this matchup.
 But that hasn’t been the case for previous fights.
 Before the UFC, Maverick fought for the all-female Invicta FC promotion, which serves as a sort of feeder league for the UFC.
 In Maverick’s final Invicta FC fight, money poured in on her opponent, Pearl Gonzalez.
 Maverick, who opened as a favorite, closed as the underdog but cruised to an easy decision victory.